The CCAF Model is another model of instruction used by teachers in both online and traditional classrooms. Acronym stands for

 The feedback can take many shapes.
 It could be verbal encouragement, non-verbal approval, written, etc. The goal is to keep students in the loop in terms of their performance.

 The CCAF model is a model that is focused on execution and is highly student-centered in terms of the activity level.
-After the context is set, the students are constantly engaged with doing various task and receiving feedback.
+After the context is set, the students are constantly engaged with doing various tasks and receiving feedback.
 This emphasis on action is what allows the students to be able to retain what they learn and call upon this knowledge in an authentic situation when they enter the workplace.